orbs-network/orbs-network-typescript/client/crypto-sdk-android/readme.md

 * `client` - the client used to access the network
 * `contractName` - the contract name in the orbs-network to work with

-With the contract, the `sendTransaction` and `call` functions are exposed, and accept the following arguments:
+With the contract class, the `sendTransaction` and `call` functions are exposed, and accept the following arguments:

 * `methodName` - a string value of the method to call
 * `args` - an object array that is expected to have string or int values.

 Using the contract functions, it will automatically prepare the payload json and call the client as expected.

-As the underlying network client utilizes `okhttp`, it is possible to use the `Callback` object exposes in `okhttp`
+The OrbsContract class is very abstract in nature, it really just wraps the client for easier access to a specific smart contract name.
+In most use cases, it would make sense to either inherit from or copy the class and implement your application specific interface to simplify your work.